danmofo/java8/README.md

-# Java 8 in action
+# Java 8

-A repo containing several samples / experiments from the Java 8 in action book.
-There is one class file per section in the book, so this means a chapter containing chapters `1.1.1` and `1.1.2` would have two classes named after the subject matter.
+A repo containing several samples / experiments using Java 8.
+Each package represents a chapter from the Java 8 in action book, as well as some misc packages created for other Java 8 content I've come across.

 Covers the following topics
 - Method references
 - Functional programming
 - Streams
 - Lambdas
-- Default interface methods
+- Default / static interface methods

 ## Key terms / phrases
 Key terms used throughout the book explained.